1998–99 Los Angeles Lakers season

-This season was also the Lakers' final season playing at the Great Western Forum.
+Season summary

+Off-season

 During the off-season, the team signed free agent Derek Harper, and re-acquired former Lakers center Travis Knight after one season with the Boston Celtics.

+Regular season
-The Lakers played around .500 basketball with a 6–6 start to the regular season, as head coach Del Harris was fired.
-After one game under interim Bill Bertka, the team hired former Laker Kurt Rambis as their new coach.
-The Lakers had signed free agent and rebounding specialist Dennis Rodman, who was well known for winning championships with the Detroit Pistons and the Chicago Bulls; however, after 23 games, Rodman was released by the team, averaging 11.2 rebounds per game.

-At mid-season, Eddie Jones and Elden Campbell were both traded to the Charlotte Hornets in exchange for All-Star forward Glen Rice, J.R.
-Reid and B. J. Armstrong, who was released to free agency and signed with the Orlando Magic; the team also released Corie Blount, as he later on signed with the Cleveland Cavaliers.
-The Lakers won ten straight games between February and March, and finished in second place in the Pacific Division with a 31–19 record, earning the fourth seed in the Western Conference.
+With the addition of Harper, the Lakers played around .500 in winning percentage with a 6–6 start to the regular season, as head coach Del Harris was fired.
+After one game under interim coach Bill Bertka, the team hired former Lakers forward Kurt Rambis as their new coach.
+In February, the Lakers signed free agent and rebounding specialist Dennis Rodman, who was well known for winning NBA championships with the Detroit Pistons and the Chicago Bulls; however, after 23 games, Rodman was released by the team, averaging 11.2 rebounds per game.
+At mid-season, the team traded Eddie Jones, and Elden Campbell to the Charlotte Hornets in exchange for All-Star forward Glen Rice, J.R.
+Reid and B. J. Armstrong; Armstrong was released to free agency and signed with the Orlando Magic, while the team also released Corie Blount, as he later on signed with the Cleveland Cavaliers.
+The Lakers posted a 10-game winning streak between February and March, and finished in second place in the Pacific Division with a 31–19 record, earning the fourth seed in the Western Conference; the team qualified for the NBA playoffs for the fifth consecutive year.

-Kobe Bryant averaged 19.9 points, 5.3 rebounds and 1.4 steals per game in his first season as a starter, and was named to the All-NBA Third Team, while Shaquille O'Neal averaged 26.3 points, 10.7 rebounds and 1.7 blocks per game, and was named to the All-NBA Second Team, and finished in sixth place in Most Valuable Player voting.
-In addition, Rice played in 27 games due to an elbow injury he sustained in Charlotte, and provided the team with 17.5 points per game, while Rick Fox contributed 9.0 points per game off the bench, Harper provided with 6.9 points and 4.2 assists per game, and Derek Fisher contributed 5.9 points, 3.9 assists and 1.2 steals per game.
+Shaquille O'Neal averaged 26.3 points, 10.7 rebounds and 1.7 blocks per game, and was named to the All-NBA Second Team, while Kobe Bryant became the team's starting shooting guard, averaging 19.9 points, 5.3 rebounds, 3.8 assists and 1.4 steals per game, and was named to the All-NBA Third Team.
+In addition, Rice provided the team with 17.5 points per game in 27 games after the trade, while Rick Fox contributed 9.0 points per game off the bench, Harper provided with 6.9 points and 4.2 assists per game, and Derek Fisher contributed 5.9 points, 3.9 assists and 1.2 steals per game.
+Meanwhile, Reid averaged 5.0 points and 4.0 rebounds per game in 25 games, Robert Horry provided with 4.9 points and 4.0 rebounds per game, and Knight contributed 4.2 points and 3.5 rebounds per game.

-In the 1999 NBA playoffs, the Lakers defeated the Houston Rockets, 3–1 in the Western Conference First Round, but were swept in four straight games by the eventual champion San Antonio Spurs in the Western Conference Semi-finals.
-The Spurs would reach the NBA Finals for the first time to defeat the 8th-seeded New York Knicks in five games, winning their first ever NBA championship.
+O'Neal finished in sixth place in Most Valuable Player voting.
+The Lakers finished twelfth in the NBA in home-game attendance, with an attendance of 430,007 at the Great Western Forum during the regular season.